FFirmenich/FuFiCycles/README.md

 #FuFiCycles (a FuFi production)

 ### online
-To open the game only visit fuficycles.florianfirmenich.de
+To open the game online just visit [fuficycles.florianfirmenich.de](fuficycles.florianfirmenich.de).
+But attention!
+The Web-Version is very slow and buggy.
+To have fun with the game you should dowload it from the website or here from git.

 ### offline
 To start the game in offline mode open the folder "webexport/Desktop" and run "Fusee.FuFiCycles.Desktop.exe"